Variables & Types

 Type Annotations

-You can explicitly specify types for better documentation and type safety.
+You can explicitly specify types for documentation, IDE support, and runtime validation.

 let name: String = "Alice";